Kentucky Route 239: Route description

 KY 239 begins at the Tennessee state line just east of Jordan, within Fulton County, where the roadway continues as Tennessee State Route 21.
 On the state line, it has an intersection with KY 116 (East State Line Road).
 It travels to the north-northeast and immediately curves to the north-northwest.
 It curves to the north and intersects KY 166.
 The highway curves to the north-northeast and intersects the eastern terminus of KY 1128.
 It curves to the north and enters Cayce, where it intersects KY 94.
 It curves to the north-northeast and intersects the northern terminus of KY 1129.
 When the highway crosses over Little Bayou de Chien, it enters Hickman County.

 KY 239 continues to the north-northeast.
 Just southeast of Moscow, the highway intersects the western terminus of KY 1529 before it crosses over Bayou de Chien.
 KY 239 curves back to the north and crosses over Hurricane Branch before meeting its northern terminus, an intersection with KY 123.
 Here, the roadway continues as Bakers Road.

+History

+KY 239 was originally designated to run from US 42 east of Warsaw south to KY 16 in Glencoe; this became part of US 127 when it was extended into Kentucky by 1962, and KY 239 was reassigned as a renumbering of Kentucky Route 127 (KY 127) to avoid duplication.